AlcoholRehabHelp Logo

 What Causes Alcohol Withdrawal?

-Long-term alcohol users expose their brains to alcohol so often that the brain adjusts to compensate for the sedating effect of the chemicals.
+Long-term alcohol users expose their brains to alcohol so often that the brain sometimes adjusts to compensate for the sedating effect of the chemicals.

 Alcohol Detox Timeline